Analytics & Usage Tracking Privacy Policy

 Purpose

-We track how CU Boulder users (logged in with IdentiKey) and visitors use the Physics Undergraduate Labs website to improve our services and better serve your needs.
+We track how CU Boulder users (logged in with IdentiKey) and visitors use the Physics Undergraduate Labs website to understand usage patterns, identify problems, and improve the system.

 What We Track